openpharma-org/patents-mcp/README.md

 ## API Sources

-This server interacts with two USPTO sources:
+This server interacts with three patent data sources:

 - **ppubs.uspto.gov** - For full text document access, PDF downloads, and advanced search
 - **api.uspto.gov** - For metadata, continuity information, transactions, and assignments
+- **Google Patents (BigQuery)** - For searching 90M+ patent publications across US, EP, WO, JP, CN, KR, GB, DE, FR, CA, AU and more

 ## Prerequisites

 - Claude Desktop (for integration).
 Other models and MCP clients have not been tested.
 - For Patent Public Search requests, no API Key is required, but [there are rate limits](https://github.com/parkerhancock/patent_client/issues/143#issuecomment-2078051755).
 This API is not meant for bulk downloads.
 - For ODP API requests, a USPTO ODP API Key (see below).
+- For Google Patents tools, a Google Cloud Project with BigQuery API enabled and appropriate credentials (see Google Cloud Setup below).
 - [UV](https://docs.astral.sh/uv/) for python version and dependency management.

 If you're a python developer, but still unfamiliar with uv, you're in for a treat.
 It's faster and easier than having a separate python version manager (like pyenv) and setting up, activating, and maintaining virtual environments with venv and pip.